-Learn more about the basics of voice-first technology from CEO of Score Publishing, Bradley Metrock.
+In this article, get an intro to voice-first technology from CEO of Score Publishing, Bradley Metrock.
 Bradley is recognized as a top voice and AI thought leader, speaking and writing regularly on the topic.
-Today he breaks down the four main areas of focus to consider when designing voice user interfaces.
+Today he breaks down the four main areas of focus when designing voice user interfaces (VUI).

 2. Sonic Branding